LisaCR01/Code-Quiz/README.md

 # Code-Quiz

-In this project I created a timed quiz on JavaScript fundamentals that stores high scores.
-The purposes of this was to produce a clean, polished and responsive user interface, through writing dynamically updated HTML and CSS powered by JavaScript code.
+In this project I created a timed quiz on JavaScript fundamentals that stores high scores.The purposes of this was to produce a clean, polished and responsive user interface, through writing dynamically updated HTML and CSS powered by JavaScript code.

+## Technologies Used

+* HTML
+* Custom CSS
+* JavaScript

 ## Criteria that I met to achieve this